 - Reading skills versus accuracy skills: our deeply ingrained reading skills impede our ability to check a document for completeness and accuracy.
 Participants learn how to dump reading skills for more proactive document checking.

 - Effective, structured checking: a simple three-step structured approach to checking means that your documents are correct, do exactly what you intend, and are professionally presented.

 Who's it for?

-Accurate Written Communication is relevant to people who work with any form of written communications.
+The Accurate Written Communication workshop is relevant to people who work with any form of written communications.
 The workshop includes activities involving letters, emails, marketing literature and social media, and the programme is equally relevant to people who work with contracts, reports, forms, event programmes or any other documentation.